CSCfi/fairdata-metax-v3/docs/user-guide/datasets-api.md

 }
 ```

-where the optional action is is one of
+where the optional action value is is one of

 - "add" (default): Add file or all files in directory to dataset, update `dataset_metadata` if present.
 - "update": Only update `dataset_metadata` without adding or removing files.